import pandas as pd

 FROM agent_customer

-GROUP BY agent_id
+GROUP BY agent_id;

-SELECT *
+*

-FROM agent_stats
+FROM agent_stats;

 * sqlite:///private/2021-07-31-Intermediate-SQL-Files/chinook.db